AgGateway currently has more than 200 member companies in nine major industry segments:

 In addition to the ongoing work of the councils, some current projects include:

-- Standardized Precision Ag Data Exchange (SPADE): AgGateway’s Precision Ag Council's SPADE2 Project will cover crop protection and harvest operations, as well as other advances that will eventually enable growers and agri-businesses to achieve tremendous technological advances, enhanced yield and improved net revenue performance.
+- Standardized Precision Ag Data Exchange (SPADE): AgGateway’s Precision Ag Council's SPADE Project is working in the area of crop protection and harvest operations, as well as other advances that will eventually enable growers and agri-businesses to achieve tremendous technological advances, enhanced yield and improved net revenue performance.
 See the SPADE Project page for more information.

 - Precision Ag Irrigation Leadership (PAIL) Project: The Precision Ag Council and the Northwest Energy Efficiency Alliance are co-sponsoring a cross-industry project to help growers better manage water and energy use by integrating weather, soil, crop and other data from various hardware and software programs.
 PAIL will improve irrigation by developing “a common set of data standards and protocols used across the ag industry,” says Terry Schlitz, PAIL Project chairperson.
 See the PAIL Project page for more information.